Boruch-Baum/emacs-diredc/README.md

  of losing the processes' *Async Shell Command* buffer and its log of STDOUT / STDERR for the processes.
-The former, non-persistent behavior can be opted for at run-time by prefixing the command with a SPACE (eg. "& xdg-open") or can be made default by modifying variable `diredc-async-processes-are-persistent'.
+The former, non-persistent behavior can be opted for at run-time by prefixing the command with a SPACE (eg. " foo") or for the default command simply enter just a SPACE.
+The former, non-persistent behavior can be made default by modifying variable `diredc-async-processes-are-persistent`.

  The display format of `dired` buffers can be "hot-swapped" using `M-t` (M-x `diredc-display-toggle`).
 Use `C-u M-t` to select from